Emirates Stadium

 Due to the competition of nearby Wembley Stadium, the Emirates Stadium has never hosted the English national team, however the Brazilian national team has regularly staged friendlies at the stadium.

-The stadium is best reached by metro.
-The nearest tube station is Arsenal, on the Piccadilly line.
-Alternatives are stations Finsbury Park (Victoria and Piccadilly line) and Highbury & Islington (Victoria line and North London Line).
-From both stations it is a 10-minute walk to the stadium.
-Holloway Road and Drayton Park stations will be closed pre-match and are exit-only after the match.
+There are multiple ways to reach the stadium by public transport.
+The underground (tube) is one option – the nearest tube station is Arsenal, which is on the Piccadilly line.
+Decent alternatives are stations Finsbury Park (Victoria and Piccadilly line) and Highbury & Islington (Victoria line and London overground).
+From both stations it is an approximate 10-minute walk to the stadium.

 Supporters are not advised to arrive by car on matchdays, and there is little parking available around the Emirates Stadium on non-matchdays.